menu

 Leesburg real estate is some of the most expensive in Indiana, although Leesburg house values don't compare to the most expensive real estate in the U.S.

 Leesburg is a somewhat ethnically-diverse town.
 The people who call Leesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leesburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Leesburg include German, Irish, English, Italian, and European.
+Important ancestries of people in Leesburg include German, Irish, English, Italian, and Scottish.